GenesisEducationKyiv/software-engineering-school-5-0-Kenobichek/docs/design/003-microservices-decomposition.md

 ---

 ## 8. Conclusion
 This microservices decomposition and event-driven architecture enable scalable, maintainable, and resilient evolution of the current system.
-By leveraging asynchronous event streaming and event-carried state transfer, services remain autonomous, loosely coupled, and robust to change.
+By leveraging asynchronous event streaming, event-carried state transfer, and an event-driven read model for the API Gateway, services remain autonomous, loosely coupled, and robust to change.